Features of NAS QNAP VS-4008 Pro Data Recovery for Home Situations

 To mitigate these risks, it is essential to ensure proper cooling for the NAS device.
 This can be achieved by providing adequate ventilation, using cooling fans or heat sinks, and avoiding placing the NAS in areas with high ambient temperatures.
 Regular maintenance and cleaning of the device's cooling system can also help prevent overheating and potential data loss.

-Although NAS VS-4008 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-4008 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view